 About 50 percent of kids in school have experienced some form of trauma, according to ACEs (Adverse Childhood Experiences).
-As a result, schools across the nation have responded with Trauma-Informed approaches to teaching, which believe that students’ actions are a direct result of their experiences.
-These approaches and programs focus on Trauma-Informed Care (TIC) by valuing relationships, promoting safety and trustworthiness, engaging in choice and collaboration, and encouraging skill building and competence.
+As a result, schools across the nation have responded with Trauma-Informed approaches to teaching.
+This approach suggests that students’ actions are a direct result of their experiences.
+It focuses on Trauma-Informed Care (TIC) by valuing relationships, promoting safety and trustworthiness, engaging in choice and collaboration, and encouraging skill building and competence.
 Considering the effects of this pandemic on school-aged children, it is now more important than ever to prioritize trauma-informed instruction.

-As the art teacher at an elementary school in Brooklyn, New York, I teach about 500 students, many of whom have experienced trauma according to ACEs and all of whom are experiencing the trauma of this pandemic in varying degrees.
+As the art teacher at an elementary school in Brooklyn, New York, I teach about 500 students.
+Many have experienced trauma according to ACEs and all are experiencing the trauma of this pandemic in varying degrees.
 The way in which I teach art, through a pedagogy called Teaching for Artistic Behavior, values student choice and agency, aligning perfectly with trauma-informed instruction.
 In considering my students’ needs, I aim to facilitate a learning space that revolves around choice- and interest-based learning, goal-oriented learning, and social-emotional learning.
 Within this post, I will discuss my strategies for choice- and interest-based learning and how they directly correlate to trauma-informed instruction.

 Bridging Students’ Interests with Academic Learning